thoth-station/core/doc/ROADMAP.md

 ### Kebechet GitHub Application

 [Qeb-Hwt (or Kebechet)](https://github.com/marketplace/qeb-hwt) is a GitHub Application we provide on GitHub's marketplace.
-It is gathering information, advises and justification based on Thoth's Knowledge Graph per Pull Request opened for each repository the application is enabled for.
-With this information presented as a Check Status, we hope to educate human developers on their software, the changes they do in that specific pull request and what our advises is (based on the existing knowledge).
+It is gathering information, advice and justification based on Thoth's Knowledge Graph per Pull Request opened for each repository the application is enabled for.
+With this information presented as a Check Status, we hope to educate human developers on their software, the changes they do in that specific pull request and what our advice is (based on the existing knowledge).
 Each repository containing a Python application that is unknown to Thoth will be used to learn new observations, as Thoth automatically extends its Knowledge Graph.

 ### Thamos command-line tool

-Thamos is our command-line tool to access Thoth's Knowledge Graph, it could be run on a local directory and give advises without hosting a repository on GitHub.
+Thamos is our command-line tool to access Thoth's Knowledge Graph, it could be run on a local directory and give advice without hosting a repository on GitHub.

 ### Build Pipeline repository